thomasboyt/Noted-App/app/assets/javascripts/templates/static/about_content.md

 **Front-end:** Noted uses [Ember.js](http://emberjs.com) as its framework, along with several other libraries, including RSVP.js, several of Ben Alman's jQuery plugins, jwerty, Dropbox.js, Marked (for Markdown formatting), and finally [rpflorence's invaluable localStorage adapter for ember-data](https://github.com/rpflorence/ember-localstorage-adapter).

-For styling, Noted uses LESS with Bootstrap.
+For styling, Noted uses LESS with Bootstrap and the Font Awesome icon font.
 Noted also uses HTML5's Application Cache abilities for offline support.

 **Back-end:** While Noted has no actual backend API, it relies on Rails (and the Ember-Rails gem) for building and serving its content.
 It also uses wycats's [Rack::Offline](https://github.com/wycats/rack-offline) to generate its application cache manifest.

-Theoretically, at some point, Noted will use RSpec + Capybara + Selenium for integration/acceptance testing the app.
-Until then, I just try not to break stuff too often.

 Oh, and finally, this about page and several other templates were written in Markdown compiled with Redcarpet.

-I think that's everything!